asterics/AsTeRICS/Documentation/docs/plugins/actuators/PhilipsHue.md

 First let's find out the IP address:

-1. Open the Philips Hue app on your phone
+1. Open the [Philips Hue app](https://www2.meethue.com/de-at/philips-hue-app) on your phone.
+If this does not work, try [Hue Essentials App](https://www.hueessentials.com/).
 2. Go to *Settings*, select *Hue Bridges* and press the *i* icon
 3. Look for the line that says *IP address*